 Dress it up with Decorations

 Add colour, texture and something new to your garden with some decorations.
 You can go all out with a fountain or you can do something more simple, like add a trellis, new flowerpots, a birdbath, bird feeders, garden furniture, wind chimes or anything else that dresses your garden up.
+You could go the additional mile and even look to build yourself a summerhouse, make your garden look epic with the addition of a beautiful Summerhouse, what’s not to like?

 The key to making this work is knowing when to stop, since you don’t want to clutter up your landscaping, and choosing decorations that are in proportion to your home and plants.